 Income test for Newstart Allowance, Partner Allowance, Sickness Allowance and Widow Allowance

-An income test is used to work out your payment rate; an assets test is also used.
-Out of these 2 tests, the one that results in the lowest payment rate will apply.
+An income test and an assets test are used to work out your payment rate.
+The test that results in the lowest payment rate will apply.

 Income test amounts

 The income test depends on your family situation.
 It applies to:

 - single, but not a single principal carer

 - partnered - if your partner is a pensioner, we assess half the combined income for each member of the couple

 |Fortnightly income||up to $104||between $104 and $254||over $254|

 |Reduction in payment||none||50 cents for each dollar over $104||$75 plus 60 cents for each dollar over $254|

 If your partner receives a payment from us, your income may also affect the amount they receive.

 We work out your payment using your own income and any income your partner earns that may affect your payment.
 Your income reduces your payment as per the income test above.